AI Note-Taking Apps: We Ranked The 7 Best in 2026

 • NotebookLM – Built by Google for summarizing large info sets

-• Mem, Reflect, Supernotes – Lightweight tools for personal thinking
+• Mem, Supernotes – Lightweight tools for personal thinking

 2. How are AI Note-Taking Apps better than traditional tools?